 A year ago we both worked for large corporations.
 Now we work for ourselves and pursue our passions every day.

 A year ago we were unhappy with our lives.
-Now we’re living meaningful lives.
+Now we’re living meaningfully by contributing beyond ourselves in meaningful ways.

 A year ago we could hardly spell HTML, let alone build a website.
-Now we have The Minimalists, as well as Joshua’s fiction site (the latter of which was beautifully designed with help from our friends at Spyr Media).
+Now we have a successful blog.

 A year ago we had zero people reading our words (other than some vapid corporate emails).
-Now we have over 100,000 monthly readers, and our essays have been read by over half-a-million people in 151 countries this year.
+Now we have over 100,000 monthly readers, and our essays have been read by over a million people in 151 countries this year.

 A year ago we hadn’t published anything.
-Now we’ve published three books: an essay collection, Joshua’s short story collection, and our first full-length non-fiction book.
+Now we’ve published a bestselling book.

 A year ago we had spreadsheets full of goals, and we would beat ourselves up when we didn’t achieve those goals.
 Now Ryan lives with one goal at a time, and Joshua has no goals at all.